Alongside every great doctor is an exceptional team

 When it comes to the kids, Dr. Azam says that kids love fresh fruit, which is readily available at the park.
 “Raw peanuts are fine, too, for kids over 3 who aren’t allergic,” he says.

 While kids aren’t typically big on salads, sneak the veggies in by choosing elote — a tasty grilled Mexican “street corn” — or a veggie sandwich.
-And though dessert is not often designed with health in mind, opt for smaller portions of things like soft-serve ice cream in lieu of jumbo candy bars or confections.
+And though dessert is not often designed with health in mind, opt for smaller portions of things like soft-serve ice cream instead of jumbo candy bars or confections.

 Whether you’re wearing a Machado or Merrill jersey or sitting at home plate or high in the stands, a day at the ballpark doesn’t have to be an unhealthy experience.
-Plan your food options by visiting the Petco Park Food Guide, and whatever you do, make sure you “root, root, root for the … Padres!”
+Plan your food options by visiting the Petco Park Food Guide, and whatever you do, make sure you “root, root, root for the Padres!”

 Learn more about nutrition; get the latest health and wellness news, trends and patient stories from Sharp Health News; and subscribe to our weekly newsletter by clicking the "Sign up" link below.